-“This evening, working the line in the recycling factory, the sheer grey, mind-blowing monotony propelled me into a dark metaphysical moment that will haunt me for the rest of my life.”
+“This evening, working the line in the recycling factory, the sheer grey, mind-numbing monotony propelled me into a dark metaphysical moment that will haunt me for the rest of my life.”

-Author’s note: I recently discovered on my hard drive some photos and a movie that I secretly filmed while working in recycling plant in Canada on November 14th, 2016.
-Alas, the images were taken surreptitiously using thick workgloves and eye googles, and turned out really rough.
-I was disappointed at the time and never posted them– but now, a world away, I am awed by the atmosphere they capture.
-I have dug up the words I blogged that night and repost the photos as they are…
+Note: I recently discovered on my hard drive some photos and a movie that I secretly filmed while working in recycling plant in Canada in November, 2016.
+Wanting to understand what really happens to plastic in Canada, I took a job at the recycling factory in my city.
+Alas, the images were taken surreptitiously using thick workgloves and eye goggles, and turned out really rough.
+I was disappointed and never posted them.
+But now, exactly three years later, I am awed by the atmosphere they capture.
+I have also dug up the words I blogged that night and repost the photos as they are.
+Here is my blog…

 Had I been meditating in a forest I suppose I would have sensed a web of light– a transcendent spiritual connection to the tapestry of life around me.

 But this was a factory.
 This was different.